This page explains the value of clear speech for anyone with hearing loss.

 We offer free and impartial information about living with complex disabilities, including deafblindness.

 Clear speech is a way of speaking that means every word, sentence and idea is spoken clearly and simply.

 Clear speech is especially important for people with hearing loss – and helps avoid misunderstandings.

 But it helps everyone.
 It’s easy to mumble or talk without looking at the person you’re speaking to.
 This can make it harder to understand what you’re saying.

-While listening to someone speak, some people may also use some lipreading to help them follow conversations more clearly.
+While listening to someone speak, some people may also use lipreading to help them follow conversations more clearly.
 This means it’s important others face the person when talking to them.

 Before you read on…